Academic dress of the University of Oxford: Academic caps

 Men wear a mortarboard (also known as a square or trencher cap) [h1], which is not worn indoors, except by the Chancellor, Vice-Chancellor and Proctors.
 When meeting the Vice-Chancellor, Proctors, or other senior official of the university in the street, it is traditional for a man to touch or raise his cap.
-In practice few people wear their caps nowadays, and instead carry their caps on occasions where caps are required.

 Women may choose between the mortarboard or the soft cap [h5].
 Originally, women were required to wear their soft caps during university ceremonies.
 From Michaelmas 1995, they were required to wear the soft cap, but permitted either to wear or to carry the mortarboard.
 From Hilary 2008, they are now, like men, required to carry their mortarboards when at university ceremonies indoors.
 Women who opt for the soft cap must still wear, and not carry, them indoors.

 Doctors in the lay faculties (i.e. those except Divinity and Philosophy) wear Tudor bonnets [h2], which are round and made of velvet.